mmmorris1975/aws-runas/docs/execution.md

 ```

 Or simply `eval $(aws-runas -s)` to add these env vars in the current session.
 While this behavior is supported,
-it is certainly not the optimal way to use the tools, since you lose the ability to track when these credentials will
+it is certainly not the optimal way to use aws-runas, since you lose the ability to track when these credentials will
 expire and have aws-runas handle refreshing them.